rajesh-ranjan-git/MongoDBInDepth/README.md

 => Show all data in the collection.
 -> db.collection-name.find(); -> return array of objects (documents) as output.
+-> db.collection-name.findOne(); -> return a single object, without parameter it return the first document in the collection.

 > When to use quotes and when not to?